-- Income tax returns of the business you are purchasing dating back to two years
+Income tax returns of the business you are purchasing dating back two years.

-- A list that includes schedule of inventory, furniture, fixtures, machinery and equipment, and asking price
+A list that includes the schedule of inventory, furniture, fixtures, machinery and equipment, and the asking price.

-Once this is all completed and submitted to the SBA, it is solely a matter of awaiting their verdict.
+Once this is all completed and submitted to the SBA, it is solely a matter of awaiting their decision.

-- Fees: Typically 3 percent of the debenture and may be financed with the loan.
+Fees: Typically 3% of the debenture may be financed with the loan.